- Copyright

 ◆ MDBX_DEBUG

-- MDBX_DEBUG = 0 (by default) Disables any debugging features at all, including logging and assertion controls.
-Logging level and corresponding debug flags changing by mdbx_setup_debug() will not have effect.
+- MDBX_DEBUG = 0 (by default) Disables any debugging features, including logging and assertion controls.
+Logging level and corresponding debug flags changing by mdbx_setup_debug() has no effect.

 ◆ MDBX_DISABLE_VALIDATION